dimaslanjaka/static-blog-generator/src-posts/2018/02/blog-and-website-writing-service.md

 ---
 title: Blog and Website Writing Service
 webtitle: WMI Gitlab
-subtitle: How Much Rates Per Article ?The article tariff adjusts the need for the number of words each article you need.
+subtitle: How Much Rates Per Article The article tariff adjusts the need for the number of words each article you need.
 I offer IDR 150 / word .
 lang: en
 date: 2018-02-08T11:46:00.000+07:00
 type: post